bentoml/BentoML/docs/source/guides/migration.rst

 Building Bentos
 ---------------

-Next, we will build a service into a bento and save it to the bento store.
-Building a service to bento is to persist the service for distribution and unique to BentoML version 1.0.0.
+Next, we will build the service into a bento and save it to the bento store.
+Building a service to bento is to persist the service for distribution.
+This operation is unique to BentoML version 1.0.0.
 The comparable operation in version 0.13.1 is to save a service to disk by calling the :code:`save()` function on the service instance.

 .. admonition:: 💡 Migration Task